blabla1337/skf-flask/skf/markdown/knowledge_base/152-knowledge_base--Access_control_pattern--.md

 Strict-Transport-Security: max-age=31536000; includeSubDomains

-Also you should consider adding your application to a HSTS Preload list for enforcing a higer level of security.
+Also you should consider adding your application to a HSTS Preload list for enforcing a higher level of security.